unixbigot/gozer/README.md

 Android systems to form a "virtual LAN" no matter where they are in the world.

-With Zerotier you can manage your servers even if they are behind a distant firewall, or mobile, or dynamic IP.distant
+With Zerotier you can manage your servers even if they are behind a distant firewall, or mobile, or dynamic IP.

-I wrote this client becuase I wanted a way (besides using ZeroTier's web console) to find the status and IP of all the hosts on my zerotier SDN.
+I wrote this client becuase I wanted a way (besides using ZeroTier's web console) to quickly find the status and IP of all the hosts on my zerotier SDN.

-By default gozer shows your connected network(s)
+By default gozer shows your connected network(s):

 ```bash
 chris@Auric: () You are in ~/src/go/me/gozer (master)